-The Leadership Development group serves all NYU Stern MBA students, currently for full-time and executive programs, and will launch programming in Summer 2017 for the Langone (part-time) student population.
-Leadership Development at Stern provides students with personalized leadership development opportunities that empower them to continually evolve as effective leaders who create value for business and society.
+The Leadership Development group provides all NYU Stern MBA students, including the full-time, Langone (part-time) and executive MBA programs, with personalized leadership development opportunities that empower them to continually evolve as effective leaders who create value for business and society.
 A focus on experiential learning and individual attention helps students hone key skills and develop their leadership style.

-The Leadership Development Program (LDP), serves the full-time student population and consists of robust leadership programming that commences in the spring semester of the first year and concludes in the final semester of the MBA program (3 semesters), including applied personalized leadership assessments, one-on-one leadership coaching, peer leadership groups, monthly sequential seminars, leadership class electives, speaker events, active leadership experiential simulations and mindfulness in business workshop options.
+The Leadership Development Program (LDP) serves the full-time student population and consists of robust leadership programming that commences in the spring semester of the first year and concludes in the final semester of the MBA program (three semesters), including applied personalized leadership assessments, one-on-one leadership coaching, peer leadership groups, monthly sequential seminars, leadership class electives, speaker events, active leadership experiential simulations and mindfulness in business workshop options.

-The Inside-Out Program (IOP), serves the executive MBA student population and runs for approximately 4 months.
+The Inside-Out Program (IOP) serves the executive MBA student population and runs for approximately four months.
 IOP provides seminars taking place after classes on Friday evenings.
 Executive MBA students take a deeper dive into their "EQ" (or emotional intelligence) by introducing various frameworks and highly interactive exercises.
 It gets personal very fast.
 These students also take the opportunity to work one-on-one with a leadership coach to leverage personalized leadership assessments, participate in leadership experiential simulations and attend speaker events specifically targeted for the executive MBA population.